Sunny7703/Sunny7703.github.io/On-Site_Examinations/Week9_02_UVa11364/README.md

 }
 ```
 **Why it failed:**
 - I didn't consider to walk by, so the answer /2.
-- My structure wasn't clear enough to debug quickly, so I didn't get enough time to correct my code.
+- By struture wasn't clear enough to decode quickly, so I don't get enough time to correct my code.
 ### Correct Code
 ```cpp
 #include <iostream>